xajler/instantcoach-api/README.md

 For other operating systems do according way of starting/enabling docker service.

+To gain JWT Token needed for testing running API, please [read more in documentation for JWT Tokens](_docs/jwt-token.md).

 ### Local Dev

 Runs with locally installed _.NET Core SDK_.
 Uses only _MSSQL_ as a _Docker_ container.